browserengineering/book/book/invalidation.md

     layout, just paint.

 [^amazing-ce]: The `contenteditable` attribute can turn any element on
     any page into a living document.
-It' how we implemented the "typo" feature for this book: type `Ctrl-E` (or `Cmd-E` on a Mac) to turn it on.
+It's how we implemented the "typo" feature for this book: type `Ctrl-E` (or `Cmd-E` on a Mac) to turn it on.
 The source code is [here](/feedback.js); see the `typo_mode` function for the `contenteditable` attribute.